Baron Opportunity Fund: Latest Insights and Commentary

 DETRACTORS

-• Spotify Technology S.A. is a leading global digital music service, offering on-demand audio streaming through paid premium subscriptions and an ad-supported model.
-Shares detracted from performance following mixed quarterly results and a longer timeline for margin expansion.
-This was partly offset by announcements of price increases across multiple regions and completed negotiations with major record labels.
-Despite recent price hikes, user growth remained strong at a double-digit pace, with high engagement and low churn even amid consumer uncertainty.
-The company has been on a path to structurally increase gross margins, aided by its high-margin artist promotions marketplace, growing contribution from podcasts, and ongoing investments in advertising.
-Spotify also continued to innovate on the product side, calling 2025 the "year of accelerated execution," with priorities in improving advertising, expanding into video, developing a Super Premium tier, and taking more market share.
-We continue to view Spotify as a long-term winner in music streaming with potential to reach 1 billion-plus monthly active users.
+Spotify Technology S.A. is a leading global digital music service, offering on-demand audio streaming through paid premium subscriptions and an ad-supported model.
+Shares of Spotify fell as richly valued stocks across a similar peer basket broadly underperformed.
+In our view, the company’s fundamentals remain intact.
+Despite recent price hikes, user growth has continued at a double-digit year-over-year pace, with engagement remaining high.
+Spotify has proven to be a sticky subscription product with relative resilience in times of consumer uncertainty.
+The company has been on a path to structurally increase gross margins on an annual basis, aided by its high-margin artist promotions marketplace, growing contribution from podcasts, and ongoing investments in advertising.
+Spotify also continues to innovate across its platform, improving advertising, expanding into video, developing a Super Premium tier, and taking more market share.
+We still view Spotify as a long-term winner in music streaming with potential to reach 1 billion-plus monthly active users.

 Quarterly Attribution Analysis (Institutional Shares)